door7302/openjts/docs/index.md

 - **SRMPLS PROFILE**
   Monitoring SR-MPLS traffic per interface and per label (SID).

+- **TWAMP PROFILE**
+  Monitoring TWAMP Probe Results.

 ---

 > **Note:** Available telemetry data depends on platform and Junos version.
 > Some profiles may not be supported on certain platforms or PFEs.
-> Please refer to the **"Doc"** section in the JTSO portal for detailed compatibility information.
+> Please refer to the **"Profiles Management"** section in the JTSO portal for detailed compatibility information.

 > **Note 2:** Some statistics require specific device configuration to be enabled.